25 Brilliant Life Hacks You Need to Try

 7. USE A MESH BAG TO HOLD SMALL ITEMS IN THE DISHWASHER.

 When you need to put small things in the dishwasher, like corn-on-the-cob holders, put them in a mesh laundry bag (the kind you use for delicates).
 That way, nothing will fall through the grates.
-Try it for tiny Tupperware, measuring spoons, and the caps to reusable bottles.
+Try it for tiny containers, measuring spoons, and the caps to reusable bottles.

 8. BOIL SALT WATER TO GET RID OF BURN MARKS.